 Myth 1.
 Complaining Is Sharing, And That Is Useful

-The tendency is to complain about our lives, our neighbors, our boss or even the kids and seek out a compassionate ear.
-We feel that we want to share, and yet we ‘share’ the same or similar stories over and over.
+The tendency is to complain about our lives, our neighbors, our boss, or even the kids and seek out a compassionate ear.
+We feel that we want to share, yet we ‘share’ the same or similar stories repeatedly.

 Truth: Complaining Makes Us the Victim of Life.
 There is No Happiness There.

-Instead, make a commitment today to end all your complaints.
+Instead, commit today to end all your complaints.
 Yes, all of them.
 About your body, your sleep, your kids, your spouse, your job…everything.
 This opens the door for real change as your attention can leave the past and return to this moment.